Looking for a new role in environmental health?

 Yes, our registers are linked to our database so any changes should take effect within one hour.

-Our qualification process is overseen by the Learning and Qualifications Advisory Group (LQAG) – a committee of the Board of Trustees.
-Qualification and initial entry to the registers will be overseen by LQAG.
+Our qualification and registration processes is overseen by the Environmental Health Services Committee - a committee of the Board of Trustees.

 The registers are online can be viewed by anyone with access to the internet.
 We can also confirm registration by email or telephone, etc.